-You can also check out some of the cool, great value tours you could do in Dubai with Bookmundi.
+You can also check out some of the cool, great-value tours you could do in Dubai with Bookmundi.

 When to travel?

-Dubai is a great city to visit at any time of the year but November to April is generally the best time when temperature is between 24 and 35 degrees Celsius during the day and between 17 and 23 degrees Celsius at night.
+Dubai is a great city to visit at any time of the year but November to April is generally the best time when the temperature is between 24 and 35 degrees Celsius during the day and between 17 and 23 degrees Celsius at night.

-Citizens of the following countries (including all 28 EU member states from 22 March 2014) are eligible for a free-of-charge visit visa at all UAE airports or other points of entry: Australia, Austria, Andorra, Belgium, Brunei, Bulgaria, Canada, Cyprus, Croatia, the Czech Republic, Denmark, Estonia, France, Finland, Germany, Greece, Hong Kong, Hungary, Iceland, Ireland, Italy, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Malaysia, Malta, Monaco, Netherlands, New Zealand, Norway, Poland, Portugal, Republic of Korea, Romania, San Marino, Singapore, Slovakia, Slovenia, Spain, Switzerland, Sweden, United States of America, United Kingdom with (Right of Abode in UK) and the Vatican.
+Citizens of the following countries (including all 28 EU member states from 22 March 2014) are eligible for a free-of-charge visit visa at all UAE airports or other points of entry: Australia, Austria, Andorra, Belgium, Brunei, Bulgaria, Canada, Cyprus, Croatia, the Czech Republic, Denmark, Estonia, France, Finland, Germany, Greece, Hong Kong, Hungary, Iceland, Ireland, Italy, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Malaysia, Malta, Monaco, Netherlands, New Zealand, Norway, Poland, Portugal, Republic of Korea, Romania, San Marino, Singapore, Slovakia, Slovenia, Spain, Switzerland, Sweden, United States of America, United Kingdom with (Right of Abode in the UK) and the Vatican.
 The visa is valid for 30 days, renewable once.

-Short term/Tourist/Visit visas can be applied by those not included in the list for a fee, approximately USD 100/-.
+Short-term/Tourist/Visit visas can be applied by those not included in the list for a fee, approximately USD 100/-.
 If you’re from the Philippines, go to your trusted Travel agency (We will be publishing an article soon about the process and requirements)

 Dubai is visited by millions of travelers every year, it handled 70.5m visitors in 2014, making it the world’s busiest airport by international passenger traffic as well as the busiest hub for the Airbus A380.